kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/datasets/README.md

 # Datasets

-Welcome to `kedro.extras.datasets`, the home of Kedro's data connectors.
+Welcome to `kedro_datasets.datasets`, the home of Kedro's data connectors.
 Here you will find `AbstractDataSet` implementations created by QuantumBlack and external contributors.

 ## What `AbstractDataSet` implementations are supported?